-The tax incentive amount will be calculated based on expenses of professional services (see above for included expenses) required to transition the business to 1 of the recognized employee ownership structures.
+The tax incentive amount will be calculated based on expenses of professional services required to transition the business to one of the recognized employee ownership structures.
+See the above section for included expenses.

 Businesses may be issued tax credits of up to 50% of their conversion costs, not to exceed $25,000 for Worker-Owned Cooperatives and Employee Ownership Trusts, and not to exceed $100,000 for Employee Stock Ownership Plans.